7 Catholic teachings that make Evangelicals cringe

 Allan Parr points to the last supper to "prove" the Eucharist is not Jesus' body, since he didn't

 ... take a part of his body, or piercing his skin to get blood, or his finger, or a piece of his stomach ...
-(Allen gestures as if to pull out a piece of his stomach out with cringing face.
+(Allen gestures as if to pull out a piece of his stomach out with cringing face).

-• Who was the 'rock' in the desert?
+• Jesus was the 'rock' in the desert?
 (Ex 17:6, 1 Cor 10:4)

-• Who was the "Word" in the beginning of time (Jn 1:2-3)"
+• Jesus was the "Word" in the beginning of time?
+(Jn 1:2-3)

-• Who is this "Before Abraham was, I AM" (Jn 8:58)
+• Jesus said "Before Abraham was, I AM"?
+(Jn 8:58)

 • If Jesus could feed 5,000 (Mat 14:13), he can also perform this miracle (Jn 6:56)